 - Reduce your consumption of energy by taking public transit, driving less, and ensuring you have energy-efficient windows and weather stripping in your home

-Leland Jackson is a professor of Ecology and Evolutionary Biology in UCalgary's Faculty of Science and scientific director of Calgary’s Advancing Canadian Wastewater Assets (ACWA) research initiative.
+Dr. Leland Jackson, PhD, is a professor of Ecology and Evolutionary Biology in UCalgary's Faculty of Science and scientific director of Calgary’s Advancing Canadian Wastewater Assets (ACWA) research initiative.
 View Leland's publications

-Mary-Ellen Tyler is a former dean of the Faculty of Environmental Design at the University of Calgary.
+Dr. Mary-Ellen Tyler, PhD, is a former dean of the Faculty of Environmental Design at the University of Calgary.
 Her professional work and research include landscape ecology, regional land use planning, ecological restoration, urbanizing watersheds and resilience in social ecological systems.

-David Layzell studies energy systems, with a particular focus on understanding and identifying strategies for transforming Canadian energy systems towards sustainability.
+Dr. David Layzell, PhD, studies energy systems, with a particular focus on understanding and identifying strategies for transforming Canadian energy systems towards sustainability.
 View David's publications

-Mishka Lysack is an associate professor in the Faculty of Social Work.
+Dr. Mishka Lysack, PhD, is an associate professor in the Faculty of Social Work.
 His research is focused on the connections between a healthy environment, renewable energy and a sustainable economy, as well as connections between community, social health and well-being.
 View Mishka's publications